selina-sha/personalized_learning_platform/project_proposal.md

   - Cloud storage integration for file uploads.
   - Pre-signed URL handling for secure file access.
   - Automatic file deletion upon course withdrawal.

-This implementation ensures the platform meets **all core requirements**.
+- **API Integration with External Services**:
+  - Cloud storage API integration for managing course materials and assignment submissions.

 ---
 ## **Discussion of Project Scope and Feasibility**

-To ensure successful completion within the given timeframe, we have **sharpened the project scope** to focus on the **essential core features**, including:
+To ensure successful completion within the given timeframe, we have narrowed the project scope to focus on the essential core features, including:

 - **User Authentication**: Secure registration and login with role-based access control.
 - **Course Creation and Management**: Teachers can create, modify, and manage courses, while students can enroll.